 Le Morte D'Arthur by Sir Thomas Malory

 The Inferno by Dante

 The Faerie Queene by Edmund Spenser

 Paradise Lost by John Milton

 Pilgrim's Progress, Parts I and II by John Bunyan

 Things Fall Apart by Chinua Achebe

 Silence by Shusako Endo

-The Great Divorce by C.S.
-Lewis

 The Screwtape Letters by C.S.
 Lewis

 The Man Born to be King by Dorothy L. Sayers